FetchDock/fetchdock-server/README.md

 ### Usage of AI assisted code generation

+#### Usage of AI assistance during code development

+I (PBXg33k) use GitHub Co-pilot to assist me during code development.
+GitHub Copilot suggests code snippets based on the context of the file I'm working on.
+I heavily scrutinize and review every suggestion made by the AI, to ensure quality and correctness.
+Suggested code is not blindly accepted, but undergoes scrutiny and testing before being accepted.

+I treat AI as a Junior developer, who needs to be supervised and reviewed by a senior developer.

+#### Usage of AI assistance on issues and pull requests

 Some issues of this project were addressed using AI assisted code generation (GitHub Copilot).

 This decision was made to speed up development time, since this is a one-person project and I have limited time to work on it.